 If you are a Refugee Claimant for whom no final decision has been made, or you have found to be a Convention Refugee or a Protected Person, you are also required to hold a valid open work permit to participate in LPP.
 You do not need to pay the processing fee for the work permit application.

 If you have questions and require assistance, please contact International Student Support at firstname.lastname@example.org and one of their advisors will be able to provide support.
+International Student Support also provides drop-in sessions.
+Please see the ISS website for dates and times.
 Please inform them that you are a Law Practice Program Candidate.

 To participate in the LPP, NCA students must have completed and passed all NCA requirements and filed with the LSO a Certificate of Qualification before the LPP begins in August.